zbanack/sm64gml/README.md

 # sm64.gml

+⚠️ Nothing to see here yet... come back in ~mid-December 2020.

 SM64.gml is a WIP port of Super Mario 64 to YoYoGames' GameMaker Studio 2 development engine.
 This project is not affiliated with them.

 This repo does not contain any Nintendo assets and WILL NOT COMPILE without the [sm64 decomp repo](https://github.com/n64decomp/sm64)